• Skip to main content

 Larger screen real estate will increase productivity, even in every-day tasks.
 As the paper says, “We instinctively feel more at ease with more screen space, just as we prefer to have a larger work table rather than a small one that forces us to move things around constantly.”

-The Pfeiffer’s research tested tasks like editing text, formatting spreadsheets, manipulating images, and work involving two individual programs simultaneously.
-Here are its major findings:
+The Pfeiffer research tested tasks like formatting spreadsheets, editing text, manipulating images, and work involving two separate programs running simultaneously.
+Here are the major findings:

-• Productivity gains were present not only in digital imaging or design applications, but also in office apps like Word and Excel, as well as in the general personal productivity of the computing environment.
+- There were productivity gains not only in digital imaging or design applications, but also in office apps like Word and Excel, as well as in the general personal productivity of the computing environment.

-When I work from my laptop, I lose a lot of time through my interactions with it.
-Constantly having to move and shuffle windows, zoom in and out, etc – a large display (both size & resolution) eliminates all that hassle.
+When I work on my laptop, I lose a lot of time through my interactions with it.
+Constantly shuffling windows or zooming in and out – with a large display (in both size and resolution), you eliminate that hassle.

 Pixels per inch (PPI) will give you an indication of how big the text and other elements would be on a monitor.
 The lower the PPI, the larger it would be and the farther away you’d have to sit.
 The higher the PPI, the smaller (and sharper) things would look.
 At the normal desk distance, 90-110 PPI is a good range for readable text.
 For example, both a 21.5″ FHD and a 43″ 4K give you 103 PPI.
 Text would appear identical on both.